Lex-2008/Lex-2008.github.io/en/smtp-authentication-in-sendmail.md

-title=SMTP authentication in sendmail intro= tags=e-mail
-created=2014-08-25
-modified=2014-09-04
-modified_now=1

-By default sendmail is configured in such a way that any program running on localhost can send an email without password, and none from another computer can do that.
-But what if you want to change that?
+title=SMTP authentication in sendmail intro=By default sendmail is configured in such a way that any program running on localhost can send an email without password, and none from another computer can do that.
+But what if you want to change that? tags=e-mail created=2014-08-25

-* * *
+> **Update**: Note that long after writing this guide, I've switched to Postfix as my mail server, so this guide was correct at the time of writing, it might be obsolete and/or incorrect at the time of reading.

 This guide is inspired by [Chapter 12 of Linux Home Server HOWTO][sendmail-server] and [official sendmail documentation][sendmail-auth].
 Please read them if something's unclear.